Model-based clustering of categorical data based on the Hamming distance: Empirical analysis

 \subsection{Analysis of USPS data}

 In many scientific fields, it is common to measure hundreds or thousands of variables on each observation, i.e., to work with high-dimensional data.
 We present here an application with high-dimensional data to illustrate our model-based clustering methodology.
-We work with a subset of the popular USPS data from UCI machine learning repository that consists of handwritten digits from the US postal services.
-The dataset contains 1,756 images of the digits 3, 5 and 8 which are the most difficult digits to discriminate.
+We work with a subset of the popular USPS data from the UCI machine learning repository, consisting of handwritten digits from the US postal services.
+The dataset contains 1,756 images of the digits 3, 5, and 8, which are the most difficult digits to discriminate.
 Each digit is a 16 $\times$ 16 gray image represented as a 256-dimensional vector of pixels.
 We categorize the gray values, ranging from 0 to 2, in $m=6$ levels based on the following intervals: (0,0.001], (0.001,0.75], (0.75,1], (1,1.25], (1.25, 1.5], (1.5,2].
-Such intervals have the same width, except for the first and last intervals that contain the white and black pixels, rispectively.
+Such intervals have the same width, except for the first and last intervals containing white and black pixels, respectively.
 Figure \ref{fig:digits} shows a sample of the digits.
 Although the classification task may seem easy when looking at the images, the high-dimensional nature of the data makes the task more difficult for automatic methods.

-We fit the HMM running the Gibbs sampler in Section \ref{sec:gibbs_sampler} for 50,000 iterations with a burn-in of 10,000 iterations.
 Again, the hyperparameters of the HIG prior are set to elicit the absence of prior information on the scale parameters, i.e., $u_j=3$ and $w_j=0.5$.
 We set $\Lambda=3$ and $\gamma=0.15$ so that the prior distribution on the number of clusters $K$ is centered on three.
+We fit the HMM running the Gibbs sampler in Section \ref{app:gibbs} for 50,000 iterations with a burn-in of 10,000 iterations.
+The computational cost on an Intel(R) Core(TM) i7-8550U CPU processor with a base frequency of 1.80GHz is roughly 0.25 seconds per iteration.